-Ocean Grove Coastcare has been active with reducing litter, especially single use plastic, entering the ocean for several years, with its promotion of reducing the use of single use plastic bags and selling sustainable jute bags.
+Ocean Grove Coastcare has been active in reducing litter, especially single-use plastic, entering the ocean for several years, with its promotion of reducing the use of single-use plastic bags and selling over 1,000 sustainable jute bags.

 Our priority actions are: